A "quick and spirited" dance for two by Saltator, Boston, 1802

 This is a rare example of a complete choreography from the beginning of the 19th century.
 The description is from Saltator's A TREATISE ON DANCING, 1802, which is

 probably the earliest American dance manual.
-A scan of the original edition in my collection is available here.
+A scan that I made of an original edition in my collection is available here.

 The Congo Minuet combines the figures of the minuet (facing and crossing over) with the intricate steps and faster tempo of country dancing.